izure1/klaf/README.md

 Choose the [database](#database) and [engine](#engine) that best fit your needs to handle your data efficiently!

+## :warning: Caution

+`klaf.js` is currently under active development.
+Therefore, **its use in production environments is not yet recommended.**

+You might consider using it in the following scenarios:

+* **Toy Projects:** Small-scale projects for personal learning or experimental purposes.
+* **Environments with Low Data Criticality:** Situations where the risk of data loss or alteration is acceptable.
+* **Small-Scale Data:** When dealing with tens of thousands of records or fewer.

+Please be aware that the following changes may occur during development:

+* **API Changes:** Functions, classes, and interfaces within the library may change without notice.
+* **Database File Structure Changes:** The internal structure of database files may be altered, potentially leading to incompatibility with previous versions.
+In such cases, existing database files might become unusable.

+Until a stable version is released, please use `klaf.js` only in the recommended scenarios above or for testing and development purposes.
+For production environments involving critical or large-scale data, it is advisable to wait for the library to reach a sufficient level of stability.

 ## Database

 **klaf** comes in two flavors: **key-value** database and **document-oriented** database.